Oil prices steady as market awaits clarity on OPEC+ output cuts

-NEW YORK (Reuters) - Oil prices were little changed on Thursday as investors awaited a decision from top crude producers on whether to extend record output cuts.
+NEW YORK (Reuters) - Oil prices were little changed in choppy trade on Thursday as investors awaited a decision from top crude producers on whether to extend record output cuts.

 The Organization of the Petroleum Exporting Countries (OPEC) and allies led by Russia, a group known as OPEC+, are debating when to hold ministerial talks to discuss a possible extension of the existing cuts.